 Investment banks play a vital role in the economy by providing capital to businesses and governments.
 They help companies raise money by issuing and selling securities.
 Investment banks also help companies buy or sell other companies through mergers and acquisitions.
 In addition, investment banks provide market making services, which involve buying and selling securities on behalf of their clients.

 There are two main types of investment banks: commercial banks and investment banks.
 Commercial banks are traditional banks that offer a wide range of banking services, including deposits, loans, and credit cards.
 Investment banks, on the other hand, are specialized financial institutions that focus on the raising of capital.

 Investment banks offer a variety of services, including underwriting, mergers and acquisitions, market making, and trading.
-Underwriting is the process of issuing and selling securities.
-Investment banks typically act as the middleman between companies and investors.
-They help companies raise money by issuing and selling securities.
+When it comes to underwriting, also known as issuing and selling securities, investment banks typically act as the middleman between companies and investors.
+They also issue and sell securities to help companies raise money.
 Mergers and acquisitions involve the buying and selling of companies.
-Investment banks often advise companies on these transactions.
-Market making involves buying and selling securities on behalf of clients.
-Investment banks typically make a commission on these transactions.
-Trading is the buying and selling of securities for the investment bank's own account.
+Investment banks help with these by advising companies on the transactions.
+With market making, investment banks buy and sell securities on behalf of clients and typically make a commission on these transactions.
+They also help with trading, which is the buying and selling of securities for the investment bank's own account.